 Research has shown that enjoying sounds of water in nature – such as waves crashing, a flowing river or cascading waterfall – can help invoke relaxation, calmness and serenity.
 For those who are feeling stressed, listening to water-based natural sounds, as opposed to artificial sounds, increases rest-and-digest nervous system activity and helps us to relax.

 Finally, I’ll leave you by sharing the wisdom of Australian musician Xavier Rudd in this beautiful song Follow The Sun.
-In his song, he offers spiritual wisdom and the perspective that can be gained by spending time by your favourite body of water:
+In his song, he offers spiritual wisdom and the perspective that can be gained by spending time by your favourite body of water, and therefore, help you return to what steadies you:

 When you feel life coming down on you,